Van Aert beats Vingegaard to win stage 20 time trial

 9. Alexey Lutsenko (Kaz/Astana-Qazaqstan Team) +23:47

-10. Adam Yates (GB/INEOS Grenadiers) +25:43
+10. Adam Yates (GB/Ineos Grenadiers) +25:43

 Chapeau!!